TET ’68–Battle Won, Victory Lost

 Although some were wiped out, I do not believe that even a squad of Americans, much less a larger unit, ever surrendered during the Vietnam War, even during Tet ’68 when the communist attacks were at their fiercest.
 There is no question that during Tet ’68 that the VC/NVA attacks had some local successes, particularly at Hue and in Cholon in Saigon.
 However, the Americans fought, then they died or they retreated still fighting, and then they counter-attacked.

-It is important to remember that while during the Battle of the Bulge some 23,000 Americans were captured by the Germans or were declared missing after the battle, in Vietnam in the entire year of 1968 there were only 158 Americans declared to be captured or missing in action.
-No Americans nor South Vietnamese Army unit surrendered during the Tet ’68 Offensive.
+It is important to remember that while during the Battle of the Bulge some 23,000 Americans were captured by the Germans or were declared missing after the battle, in Vietnam in the entire year of 1968 including the Tet offensive, there were only a total 158 Americans declared to be captured or missing in action.
+No American nor significant South Vietnamese Army unit surrendered during the Tet ’68 Offensive.
 They fought.
 They fought well and ultimately, they won that battle.

 The truth, that the Communists attacks during Tet ’68 were bloodily, speedily, crushed, still has not been generally acknowledged by Western historians of the war.
 Most Americans still do not know the extent of the American, Allied, Tet ’68 victory.
-Unfortunately, most Americans probably do not even know that it was our victory.
+Unfortunately, most Americans probably still do not even know that it was our victory, not theirs.

 The picture, you may remember it as well, that stands out in my mind from Tet ’68 is the one of an MP, probably named Paul Healy, throwing a Colt .45 semi-automatic pistol up to Col. George Jacobson, USA, Ret., an Embassy officer, who was hanging out a window at his house in the US Embassy compound so that Jacobson could turn around and use it to kill the VC/NVA that was banging away at his bedroom door.
 This was the last VC/NVA that had made it into the embassy compound that morning.
 All of the other VC/NVA that had made it into the Embassy grounds in Saigon were dead or captured the very same morning that they blew their way through the Embassy compound’s walls.
 It took longer in Cholon, Hue, and Phan Thiet to root them out, but the outcome was the same.

-As a result of the severe battle losses among both the NVA and VC units General Giap even took the extraordinary step to reassure the surviving VC/NVA that these types of stand-up, slugfest battles with the deadly Americans would never be attempted again.
+As a result of the severe battle losses among both the VC and NVA units General Giap even took the extraordinary step to reassure the surviving VC/NVA units that these types of stand-up, slugfest battles with the deadly Americans would never be attempted again.
 Based on the results of the battle General Giap thought that this was necessary to try to restore his soldiers’ morale which had truly been shattered by American and allied steel during Tet ’68.

 “More of them than they did of me.”

+Read the numbers.
 We really kicked their ass.
-You would have thought that someone would have noticed, that someone would have cared.
+You would have thought that someone would have noticed; that someone would have cared.